Snow

 - Freeride

-bindings generally have higher hiback with 2 or 3 straps for added support and
+bindings generally have higher hiback with 2 or 3 straps

 - These